-End Date: The date that the services listed on this line will end is indicated here.
+End Date: The projected date that the services listed on this line will end is indicated here.
 The IFSP is

 written for up to one year.
 Unless the plan is to adjust the services at an earlier date, the service